 After months, my team delivered the initial product, and today we continue to release features about every month.
 By stepping in to research and understand the business needs and by defining and owning the product roadmap, I avoided the pitfalls of the first project to ensure this second one was a success.

-10 Reasons for a Data Science Product Manager
+10 Signs You Need a Data Science Product Manager

 There are many reasons why a data science product owner or manager is becoming more important for teams.
 Here’s ten: